FILM - Film Studies (FILM)

 FILM 351/ENGL 351 Advanced Film

 Credits 3.
 3 Lecture Hours.
-A different film topic each term; sample topics include major directors, historical periods, fiction into film, film genres.
+Exploration of variable film topics each semester; possible topics include major directors, historical periods, fiction into film, film genres, theoretical discourses in cinema studies and film movements.
+Instructors teaching this class will choose texts, assessments and approaches that represent critical scholarship and satisfy course learning objectives.
 May be repeated for credit.
-Prerequisite: ENGL 251/FILM 251 or FILM 251/ENGL 251 or FILM 301 or approval of instructor; junior or senior classification.
+Prerequisite: ENGL 251/FILM 251, FILM 251/ENGL 251, FILM 301 or approval of instructor; junior or senior classification.
 Cross Listing: ENGL 351/FILM 351.

 FILM 356/ENGL 356 Literature and Film